 -

 Bake for 30 to 35 minutes, turning the pieces halfway through cooking.
-The squash should be golden and tender.
+The squash should be golden brown and tender.

 -